Articles

 Pros of Whale:

-• Provides AI-powered SOP documentation and automated training flows
+- Offers AI-powered SOP documentation and automated training flows

 Cons of Whale:

-How does Trainual compare to whale?
+How does Trainual compare to Whale?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for teams that prioritize operational consistency and audit-readiness.
-It is known for its workflow automation and process control, rather than traditional training or knowledge testing.
+The platform is known for its conditional logic, approvals, and assignments, making it suitable for teams that need to enforce every step of a process.
+It is especially relevant for franchises and multi-location businesses that require operational consistency and audit-readiness.

 Pricing

-• Startup Plan: For small teams (starts at 5 users).
-Includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
+- Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
+Designed for small teams (starts at 5 users).

 Pros of Process Street:

-• Provides dynamic, conditional workflows for process enforcement
+- Provides dynamic, conditional workflows for process enforcement

 Cons of Process Street:

-• Pricing is not transparent and may be cost-prohibitive for SMBs
+- Pricing is not transparent and may be costly for SMBs

-• Some users find it overcomplicated for simple documentation or knowledge needs
+- Can be overcomplicated for simple documentation or training needs

-How does Trainual compare to process street?
+How does Trainual compare to Process Street?

-5.sweetprocess| best for standard operating procedures
+5. SweetProcess | Best for standard operating procedures

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
 The platform is known for its simplicity and uncluttered interface, making it suitable for teams moving away from scattered documents and seeking operational consistency.